 Philosophy, Culture, and Society

-Compared to Healers and Warriors, Mages may seem impulsive.
-However, they view themselves as future-thinking, aiming aim to push the boundaries of knowledge and possibility.
+Compared to Healers and Guardians, Mages may seem impulsive.
+However, they view themselves as future-thinking, aiming to push the boundaries of knowledge and possibility.
 Karazians are curious and creative, putting forth innovative albeit risky solutions to problems.

 Both technology and magic are an important part of the tribe’s culture.
 Over time, Karazians develop endurance and control over the elemental power to which they share an affinity.
 Though they value individual growth through strict training, Mages are spontaneous and experimental by nature, creating a culture of contrasts and surprises.